 - limes sliced into rounds

 For the Mint Simple Syrup

 - In a small saucepan set over medium-high heat, bring sugar, water and mint leaves to a low boil.
 Stir until sugar dissolves, then simmer for 2-3 more minutes until mint wilts.

 - Pour the simple syrup over a mesh strainer set over a larger bowl.
 Chill the syrup in the fridge until cold for a minimum of 30 minutes.
 Once chilled, if not using right away in this recipe you can store Simple Syrup in a mason jar for up to 30 days.

 For the Mojitos

-- Once the mint simple syrup has cooled, pour into a large pitcher and add the rum and lime juice.
+- Once the mint simple syrup has cooled, pour into a large pitcher and add the rum and freshly squeezed lime juice.
 No muddling required!
-Stir to combine and chill for at least 1 hour or up to 3 days.
+Stir to combine and chill for at least 30 minutes or up to 3 days.

-- Pour into ice-filled tall glasses and garnish with 3 fresh lime rounds per glass, a lime wedge on the rim of the glass and a mint sprig on top.
+- Pour into ice-filled tall glasses and garnish with a lime round.
+Cheers!